jackpay/cascadePy/README.md

 ## How to contribute
 Please feel free to raise any issues found when using this toolkit, create pull requests or create discussion threads.

+## Liability
+Neither CASM LLP or GITOC accept any liability for the misuse of any of the tools provided in this library.